CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Though, the list of previous inputs is cleared when exiting NVDA.
 This add-on provide [an option](#settingsPreserveHistory), enabled by default, allowing to preserve Python console input history even when NVDA is restarted.

+<a id="loggingFunctionCall"></a>
-## Log the stack trace of the speech function
+## Logging function calls

 Sometimes, you may want to see which part of the code is responsible for speaking something.
-For this, you can enable the stack trace logging of the speech function pressing `NVDA+X, S`.
+For this, you can enable the function calls logging for  the `speech.speech.speak` function pressing `NVDA+X, S`.
-Each time NVDA speaks, a corresponding stack trace will be logged in the log.
+Each time NVDA speaks, a corresponding message will be logged, including the stack trace, allowing you to identify the code that has caused this speech output.

-Note: You may modify the script's file directly to patch another function.
-See all instructions in the file for details on usage.
+Once you are done, disable function calls logging with the same gesture.

+The same way, you can choose to log the calls of output functions `tones.beep`, `braille.BrailleBuffer.update` or `nvwave.playWaveFile` to track the origin of a beep, braille output or a sound (e.g. spelling error sound).
+The [target function](#targetFunctionForCallLogSetting) can be chosen in the add-on's parameters.
+You can even log the calls stack of a custom function.

+By default, the log of the function calls is performed using the "settrace" method: it uses `sys.settrace`, `threading.settrace` and/or `threading.settrace_all_threads` to install a tracing callback that is invoked on target function return event.
+Alternatively, if you do not get satisfying results, you may opt for the "monkey patching" method where the target function (e.g. `speech.speech.speak`) is patched.
+Both methods have limitations that may prevent function calls to be logged in specific combined conditions.
+For example, the "settrace" method may not work with NVDA version lower than 2026.1, when the target function is run from a non-main thread and the function calls logging is enabled after the target function's thread has been started.
+On the other hand, the "monkey patching" method may not work when the target function is imported through a from import statement (e.g. `from tones import beep`).

+You can toggle the method used to log function calls in [the dedicated setting](#functionCallLogMethodSetting) or pressing `NVDA+X, shift+S`.

 <a id="reverseTranslationCommand"></a>
 ## Reverse translation command